SciPhi-AI/R2R/README.md

 # About

-R2R, short for RAG to Riches, provides the fastest and most efficient way to deliver high-quality Retrieval-Augmented Generation (RAG) to end users.
-The framework is built around customizable pipelines and ships with a feature-rich REST API.
+R2R, short for RAG to Riches, provides the fastest and most featureful way for developers to deliver high-quality Retrieval-Augmented Generation (RAG) to end users.
+The framework ships with a REST API powered by Postgres and pgvector - it includes user-level and document-level management as well as advanced RAG features.

 ## Why?

-R2R was conceived to bridge the gap between local LLM experimentation and scalable production solutions.
-It is built with observability and customization in mind, ensuring that users can seamlessly transition from development to deployment.
+R2R was conceived to help developers bridge the gap between local LLM experimentation and serving a scalable, production-ready application.
+Built with document management, observability and customization in mind, R2R provides adequate performance and features for most RAG use cases.

 ## Key Features
-- **🔧 Build**: Use the framework to build arbitrary asynchronous pipelines.
+- **🔧 Build**: Effortlessly create and manage observable, high-performance RAG pipelines with our robust framework.
-- **🚀 Deploy**: Instantly launch production-ready asynchronous RAG pipelines with streaming capabilities.
+- **🚀 Deploy**: Launch production-ready asynchronous RAG pipelines with seamless streaming capabilities
-- **🧩 Customize**: Tailor your multimodal pipeline with intuitive configuration files.
+- **🧩 Customize**: Easily tailor your multimodal pipeline using intuitive configuration files to meet your specific needs.
-- **🔌 Extend**: Enhance your pipeline with custom code integrations.
+- **🔌 Extend**: Enhance and extend your pipeline with custom code integrations to add new functionalities.
-- **🤖 OSS**: Benefit from a framework developed by the open-source community, designed to simplify RAG deployment.
+- **🤖 OSS**: Leverage a framework developed by the open-source community, ensuring flexibility, scalability, and ease of deployment.

 ## Table of Contents
 1. [Quick Install](#quick-install)